John Garrett (American football): Coaching career

 In 2014, he was named the offensive coordinator at Oregon State University under head coach Mike Riley.
 The offense averaged nearly 26 points per game.
-After the season, Riley left to be the new coach at the University of Nebraska and new head coach Gary Andersen changed the coaching staff.
+After the season, Riley left to be the new coach at Nebraska and new head coach Gary Andersen changed the coaching staff.
 In 2015, Garrett was hired as the offense quality control specialist at the University of Florida under head coach Jim McElwain.

 On January 20, 2016, Garrett was named offensive coordinator and quarterbacks coordinator at the University of Richmond under head coach Danny Rocco.
 The team finished with a 10–4 record and advanced to the NCAA FCS Playoff quarterfinals, while ranking second in the Colonial Athletic Association with an average of 28.6 points and 410 yards of total offense per game.
 The offense led the conference with 271.5 passing yards per game.

 On December 21, 2016, Garrett accepted the position as head football coach at Lafayette College.

-Garrett was let go by Lafayette on November 22, 2021.
+Garrett was fired by Lafayette on November 22, 2021 after the loss to Lehigh during Rivalry 157.

 Personal life

-Garrett comes from a family of coaches, his father, Jim, was an assistant coach for the New York Giants (1970–1973), New Orleans Saints (1976–77), and Cleveland Browns (1978–84), head coach of the Houston Texans of the fledgling WFL (1974), and head football coach at Columbia University (1985).
+Garrett comes from a family of coaches.
+His father Jim Garrett was an assistant coach for the New York Giants (1970–1973), New Orleans Saints (1976–77), and Cleveland Browns (1978–84), the head coach of the Houston Texans of the fledgling WFL (1974), and the head football coach at Columbia University (1985).
 From 1987 to 2004, he served as a scout for the Dallas Cowboys.

-Garrett's brother, Jason, was formerly the head coach of the Dallas Cowboys, while another brother, Judd, previously worked for the Cowboys in the pro personnel department.
+Garrett's brother Jason was formerly the head coach of the Dallas Cowboys, while another brother, Judd, previously worked for the Cowboys in the pro personnel department.
 A third brother, Jim, is chairman of the English Department at John's alma mater, University School.

-With his wife, Honor, Garrett has four children named John Morgan, Honor, Olivia and Caroline.
+Garrett is married to Honor Garrett.
+With his wife, he has four children named John Morgan, Honor, Olivia, and Caroline.